WHO CAN JOIN AND HOW?

 What motorcycles are accepted?
 All active and prospective members must own and ride a cruiser, trike or touring style motorcycle.
 We strive to maintain unity in the style of motorcycles we allow.
 Ladies or guest riders may ride a different style motorcycle with the RBLEMC as they are not full members.

 How do I know if this club is for me?
 Do your research of all LE clubs you are thinking about joining and sort out the smoke and mirrors.
-No one club is all bad or all good.
-That is why they make vanilla, chocolate, and strawberry flavors.
-It is like a pair of shoes, the questions are; how well do they fit you?
 What do you want out of a club and who your family is to be associated with?
-We can only tell you from experince and show the contrast between philosophies.
+We can only tell you from experience and show the contrast between philosophies.
 Other LE clubs are very happy with how they operate and their mentality and that is great for THEM but NOT for us!
 Look at the growth and stagnation rate of a club, look at the number of members who joined and left their respective clubs in the last several years, and then ask why.
 Ask about their reputation in the community, even ask to ride along with them and attend a meeting before joining.
 Ask when their last member joined, how long do their members stay in the club, how many turn overs have they had?
-How many show up on rides, and look at the activity of members and the participation rate.
+How many shows up on rides and look at the activity of members and the participation rate.
 Ask those questions and more before you become a member of any club only to find out, you are wanting to join a second club.

 The aforementioned is why we can afford to be choosy and why we are very selective about who joins us.
 It is about quality and not quantity, yet we keep growing.
 We are looking for the right person who wants to be part of a group that is very close with one another, active on many fronts, and a club that has NO drama!
 Remember, you are not joining a club that has 50, 60, or 70 chapters or more all over.
-When truth be told, most broke away from one another because they simply do not get along.
-They just form new chapters to befit a numbers game and act like they are growing because of popularity.
-This is not family or what being close is suppose to be when there is turmoil between chapters or they don't get along or ride with one another.
-It takes more than a heart beat to be a RBLEMC member and this, you should be proud of if selected to be one of the family.
+It takes more than a heartbeat to be a RBLEMC member and this, you should be proud of if selected to be one of the family.
 The RBLEMC will never be that club, and those clubs will never be the RBLEMC.
 So, before joining any LE MC ask those questions.
 After all, when you become a member of the RBLEMC this is YOUR club!!
 We are a family and a very close one at that.
 Others in the LE MC world have said: "The RBLEMC is a club to emulate, they are the true north."
-We earned that reputation and we are very proud of it.
+We earned that reputation, and we are very proud of it.
 That is why several other LE clubs had members quitting and coming to us.
 They saw both sides and are not getting out of a club what they expected in a membership or their family.
 We urge you before joining any club, do your research ask the right questions and join the one that befits you the most and what you want to get out of a membership in an LE MC.
 Our reputation will speak for itself!

 We wish you great success in your search and hope if you do not join us, that you find a home that you and your family are happy with.